Workers’ Compensation Lawyer Milwaukee, WI

 When possible, employees should notify employers within a reasonable amount of time of needing to take leave, but sometimes doing so is unrealistic.

-2.26 Workweeks of Unpaid Leave During One-Year Period To Care for Servicemember,
+26 Workweeks Of Unpaid Leave During One-Year Period To Care for Servicemember,

 Additionally, if you need to take time off to care for a servicemember in your immediate family who is seriously ill or injured, the FMLA grants you the right to take up 26 workweeks of unpaid time off during any 12-month period.
-Should your employer refuse to allow this care under the FMLA, reach out to Milwaukee workers compensation lawyers, like the ones available at Hickey & Turim.
+Should your employer refuse to allow this care under the FMLA, reach out to our Milwaukee workers comp lawyers.

 Another major aspect of the law is that it requires employers to continue any health insurance benefits you had before your need for leave occurred.